Coronavirus: FG allays fears over disruption in fuel supply

 “Furthermore, a similar report highlighting activities of the Agency for week 21st – 27th February, 2020 revealed that the average days Sufficiency stood at 42.28 days for PMS, AGO was 44.73 days while HHK was 20.36 days and ATK 36.22 days.
 During the week in view, the total volume of PMS and AGO discharged were 551.01 million litres and 84.84 million litres respectively.”

-In addition, he maintained thst sharp practices by some operators were greatly reduced as a result of vessel tracking, efficient scheduling and monitoring by PPPRA independent cargo surveyors and field operatives.
+In addition, he maintained that sharp practices by some operators were greatly reduced as a result of vessel tracking, efficient scheduling and monitoring by PPPRA independent cargo surveyors and field operatives.

 The PPPRA chief executive further stated that the agency also ensured that the NNPC and other marketers maintained strict compliance to approved guidelines for importation of petroleum products.